ULL-ESIT-PL/babel-learning/src/babel-tutorial/README.md

 }
 ```

 See the [Source Map Revision 3 Proposal](https://docs.google.com/document/d/1U1RGAehQwRypUTovF1KRlpiOFze0b-_2gc6fAH0KY0k/edit) for more information.
-A (https://en.wikipedia.org/wiki/Variable-length_quantity) is a universal code that uses an arbitrary number of binary octets to represent an arbitrarily large integer.
+A [A variable-length quantity](https://en.wikipedia.org/wiki/Variable-length_quantity) (VLQ) is a universal code that uses an arbitrary number of binary octets (eight-bit bytes) to represent an arbitrarily large integer.

 Visit the served page with Google Chrome.